 Someone can fail a marijuana drug test weeks after using marijuana because the active ingredient, THC, takes a long time to leave the bloodstream.
 A positive test does not mean the person is impaired at that moment.
 Instead, it just shows that they used marijuana within the last few weeks or so.

 On the other hand, there are on-the-spot tests like the breathalyzer to determine the alcohol level and subsequent impairment of an individual at that moment.
 This enables lawmakers to create laws regarding the consequences of having more than the legal limit of alcohol in your system.

 The technology to test marijuana levels with such accuracy has yet to be created.
 Without the ability to do accurate on-the-spot testing, it is challenging to determine what a legal level (the lowest level that does not cause impairment) of THC would be.
 Therefore, any trace can be considered exceeding the legal limit.

 When someone holding a medical marijuana card is fired from his or her job because of a positive drug test, he or she could be considered a victim of workplace discrimination.
 Without the ability to test for actual levels of THC at the specific time the test is being performed, a person who tests positive for THC may not be actively high.

 Laws to reduce this type of workplace discrimination are being created to protect those using medical marijuana under the state’s medical marijuana program.

-Some states like Nevada and New York consider those who use cannabis for medical reasons as being legally disabled and have created laws taking this type of disability into consideration.
+Some states, including Nevada and New York, for example, consider those who use cannabis for medical reasons as being legally disabled and have created laws taking this type of disability into consideration.
 These laws require employers to ”reasonably accommodate” the medical needs of an employee who is a certified patient holding a legal medical marijuana card.